suffolklibraries/intranet/README.md

 Intranet is a child of the [Genesis Framework theme](https://www.studiopress.com/).

-It loads no Genesis styles; instead, it styles the parent theme's CSS.
+It loads no Genesis styles; instead, it styles the parent theme's HTML.
 We also add functions to the child theme's `functions.php`, mainly to dequeue plugin styles and scripts, but also to add a few features, such as page excerpts.

 ## Workflow